Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 hardware the lead is becoming less noticeable.
-In fact, I'm going to predict that in the 2nd half of 2012 (iPhone5, assuming Apple goes back to the previous iPhone release cycle) for everything except gaming the difference will be negligible.
+In fact, I'm going to predict that in the 2nd half of 2012 (iPhone5, assuming Apple goes back to the previous iPhone release cycle) for everything except gaming, the difference will be negligible.

 We're getting closer and closer to the point of convergence.
 Hardware is getting faster, JavaScript VMs are getting faster.
 Native and mobile web